bkeepers/bkeepers.github.io/_posts/2016/2016-07-08-open-locks.md

 > The legal effect of an Open Lock is that no one who acts for a company has the legal authority to lock knowledge down.

-And, of coarse, the [agreement templates are available in a GitHub repository](https://github.com/ShuttleworthFoundation/agreement_templates).
+And, of course, the [agreement templates are available in a GitHub repository](https://github.com/ShuttleworthFoundation/agreement_templates).